Ghostbusters II: Critical response

 Some reviewers found the film to be poorly paced, leaving scenes feeling overlong, and that its best moments felt both few and infrequent.
 Others echoed this sentiment, saying that it lacked the energy of Ghostbusters, and was too laid back.
 Writing for The Globe and Mail, Rick Groen considered the film self-important and mediocre, and criticized Reitman's direction for lacking visual imagination.
 The film's special effects generally received praise.
 Benson called them "impressive", and Caroll highlighted moments like the ghostly, resurrected Titanic, but she felt that the creatures lacked any real menace.
 According to Variety, the film's slime and visuals would appeal to children, while adults could appreciate the witty dialogue.

 Unlike Ghostbusters, reviewers were more conflicted over Murray's performance in the sequel.
 Kehr said that his performance retained "bright" moments, but he seemed less energetic than in his previous film Scrooged.
 Rosenbaum concurred, stating that the actor's trademark comedic indifference seemed to be lacking commitment, and Caroll said that his well-received performance in Ghostbusters had been replaced by a "smug swagger and constant smirking" that she found irritating.
 Variety considered his character is central to the film because of his ad-libbed dialog, and Groen argued that Murray essentially carried the film alone.
 Hinson said that Murray's comedic performance was vital to tempering the film from becoming over-sentimental when discussing battling negativity with positivity.

 Thomas claimed that the previous film had allowed Murray's character to be aloof, selfish, and immature, while Ghostbusters II pushed him towards being in a mature relationship and demonstrating genuine human warmth, which he felt did not work.
 Benson commented that Murray's and Weaver's characters felt unconnected and more like rivals than lovers.
 Thomas and Siskel said that the film's emphasis on this romantic subplot was to its detriment, both occupying too much of its runtime and largely removing Murray from the action scenes.
 Clark lamented that Weaver was underutilized in a stereotypical working mother role.

-MacNicol's performance was consistently praised.
+MacNicol's performance was frequently praised.
 Groen, who was critical of much of the cast for lackluster performances, said that his "wickedly funny" performance was the film's sole surprising feature.
 Canby and Kehr concurred on MacNicol being a highlight of the film, Thomas saying that his character would be impersonated by children everywhere.
 Carroll called it a "deliriously over-the-top performance".
 Moranis was also singled out for his comedic performance.
 Kehr and Clark appreciated the "rewarding" romantic subplot between his character and Potts'.
 Thomson said that the film's best moments, provided by Murray, Moranis, and Aykroyd, were too few, which left him wanting more.